 1955 CAM Wheat Penny Value

-The 1955 CAM (Cameo) wheat penny stands as a premium proof variant distinguished by its striking visual contrast between frosted design elements and mirror-like background fields.
+The 1955 CAM (Cameo) wheat penny is a premium proof variant distinguished by its striking visual contrast between frosted design elements and mirror-like background fields.
+“Cameo” means the raised portrait and lettering appear with a frosty, matte texture, while the flat background (called the “field”) remains brilliant and reflective — like glass.

-The auction record indicates strong collector appreciation, with a PR69CAM example achieving $2,250 in 2019, reflecting the premium commanded by this superior contrast designation that transforms an already collectible proof into a visually stunning numismatic showcase.
+A PR69CAM example achieved $2,250 in 2019, reflecting the strong premium commanded by this superior contrast designation among discerning collectors.

 1955 CAM Wheat Penny Price/Grade Chart